-Future work should assess the pursuit of a variable-time approach to multiple-shooting, which is potentially better suited for the time-varying dynamics of the HFEM, and the use of alternative formulations of the optimization problem besides the unconstrained least-squares, such as QCQP.
-Furthermore, application of the proposed algorithm under even more demanding test cases, such as the transition of near rectilinear Halo orbits (NRHO), which are characterized by challenging segments of close proximity to the Moon, should be investigated.
-This is expected to require the use of additional techniques, such as homotopy, to gradually bridge the CR3BP and HFEM dynamics \citep{soto2023thesis,park2025CharacterizationL2Analogs}.
+Future work should assess the behavior the proposed LM algorithm under a variable-time formulation of the multiple-shooting problem, comparing it with the fixed-time results presented in this paper and the MN baseline.
+The use of alternative formulations of the optimization problem besides the unconstrained least-squares, such as QCQP, should also be investigated.
+Furthermore, the application of the proposed algorithm should be extended to orbits whose period resonates with the dynamics or whose periapsis is small (e.g. near-rectilinear Halo orbits), which are notoriously challenging to transition \cite{park2025CharacterizationL2Analogs,Sanaga2024ChallengingRegion} --- where the LM scheme may encounter difficulties due to its inherently monotonous nature.
+This is expected to require the use of additional techniques, such as homotopy, to gradually bridge the CR3BP and HFEM dynamics \cite{sanaga2026UTSTori,soto2023thesis}.